davesque/s/README.md

 ```

 `s` looks for templates in `$S_TEMPLATE_PATH`.
 By default, this variable
-points to the `templates` directory in the same location as `s.sh` when it was
+points to `templates` in the `s` repo directory.
+You can also manually specify
-sourced.
-You can also manually specify the location of your templates
+the location of your templates directory:
-directory:

 ```bash
 export S_TEMPLATE_PATH=<path to template directory>